ApurwaKanitkar/EmpTrack/README.md

 Contributing
 Contributions are welcome!
 Please follow these steps:
 Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
+Create a new branch:
+bash
+git checkout -b feature/YourFeature

-Make your changes and commit them (git commit -m 'Add some feature').
+Make your changes and commit them: bash git commit -m 'Add some feature'

-Push to the branch (git push origin feature/YourFeature).
+Push to the branch:
+bash
+git push origin feature/YourFeature

 Open a pull request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.